 02 of 08

 Ringworm isn't caused by a worm, but it is something you can share with your horse.
-Again, this is a skin problem that mainly affects horses in poor condition, but once one horse gets it, the others easily can too, along with all the four and two legged family members.
-Find out what really causes ring worm, how to avoid the spread of this skin problem and how to treat the whole family if the do get it.
+This is a skin problem that mainly affects horses in poor condition, but once one horse gets it, it can spread easily.

 03 of 08